GlazeTech/TeraStore/README.md

 * `POSTGRES_USER`: The PostgreSQL username to be used by the backend
 * `POSTGRES_PASSWORD`: The PostgreSQL password for `POSTGRES_USER`
 * `POSTGRES_DB`: The PostgreSQL database for storage
+* `DATABASE_URL`: The URL of the database containing connection information.
+* `TERASTORE_ADMIN_USERNAME`: The username of a user with administrator righs to be created in the database
+* `TERASTORE_ADMIN_PASSWORD`: The password of a user with administrator righs to be created in the database
+* `SECRET_KEY`: A secret key for hashing passwords
+* `ALLOWED_ORIGINS`: A comma-separated list of allowed origins to communicate with the backend
+*

+You can create `SECRET_KEY` by running `openssl rand -hex 32` in your terminal.

 We suggest you create a `.env` file in the root of the project.
 This will contain the above mentioned environment variables, and you can fill it out like so: